Frequently asked questions about the hospice and its services.

 How does Lewis-Manning fit in with the NHS?

 Lewis-Manning is a voluntary hospice and has been supporting local people since 1992.
 Some money comes from the NHS, but the majority of our costs are met from fundraising.
-A doctor leads our team of nurses.
 We are registered with and regulated by the Care Quality Commission.
 We work closely with each patient’s GP and all the other doctors, nurses and professionals involved in his or her care.
 Specialist medical consultants oversee our work.

 What services does Lewis-Manning Hospice provide?

 We offer four main services:

 How much would it cost for you to attend?

 Nothing.
 Lewis-Manning Hospice does not charge for any of the services offered.

 We are based at 1 Crichel Mount Road, Lilliput, Poole, Dorset BH14 8LT